All Episodes

 Yeah, not a problem.

-I think you've got all the great points today, but I feel the Democrats are getting us ready because I think all it's not even just Democrats.
+I said you've heard all the great points today, but I feel the Democrats are getting this ready because I think all, well, it's not even just Democrats.

 I think all politicians are scared of something like the Trump family, where the Trump family could be like the Candies or the Bush, where their family actually starts running also in the office.